Littleton Coin Company: Establishment

 Sundman was honorably discharged from the military in October 1945, having served as a military policeman in Northern Africa and Italy.
 He returned to New England intent upon resuming business as a stamp dealer.
-Together with his wife Fannie the Sundmans obtained a lease of a building in the small town of Littleton, New Hampshire, to headquarter a new venture, to be known as the Littleton Stamp Company.
+Together with his wife Fannie the Sundmans obtained a lease of a building in the small town of Littleton, New Hampshire to headquarter a new venture, to be known as the Littleton Stamp Company.
 H.E.
 Harris would again prove instrumental in Sundman's success, this time allowing his 30-year-old protégé and business associate carte blanch access to his company's wholesale inventory, with an initial dealer inventory advanced to Sundman valued just in excess of $25,000.

 Littleton was chosen in part due to its post office, which was large and efficient for a town of Littleton's size.
 This aspect of infrastructure was rightfully considered by the Sundmans to be of pivotal importance for their future mail order operation.
-Several decades later, between catalogs, approvals, and correspondence Sundman's Littleton Stamp and Coin Company would generate upwards of 2 million pieces of mail per year.
+Several decades later, between catalogs, approvals, and correspondence Sundman's Littleton Stamp and Coin Company generated upwards of 2 million pieces of mail per year.

 Business commenced in December 1945, with the first advertising placed in four mainstream popular magazines.
 H.E.
 Harris himself wrote the advertising copy for the first Littleton Stamp Company ad, which promised "Double your money back if not delighted!" to purchasers of a packet of airmail stamps costing 10 cents.
 Sales the first month amounted to less than $800 — a total which nearly tripled by the third month of business as the mailing list grew and repeat business began to flow in.